top of page

 Sara Santostefano

 With a passion for walking alongside others on their journey toward healing and growth, my goal is to create a safe, supportive, and nonjudgmental space where clients feel genuinely seen, heard, and valued.
-I approach each individual with respect for their unique story, strengths, and the life experiences that have shaped who they are.
-I believe in the power of connection and in honoring the resilience people carry, even through life’s most difficult moments.
+I approach each person with respect for their unique story, strengths, and the experiences that have shaped who they are.
+I believe in honoring the resilience people carry, even through life’s most difficult moments.

-My counseling approach is person-centered and integrative, drawing from evidence-based practices while tailoring the process to meet each individual’s specific needs.
-Whether you're navigating life transitions, healing from trauma, or seeking greater self-understanding, I am here to support you with empathy and authenticity.
+My approach to counseling is person-centered and integrative, drawing from different evidence-based approaches while tailoring therapy to each person’s unique needs and goals.
+I believe the therapeutic relationship is an important part of healing and that feeling safe, understood, and connected in the therapy space can create meaningful change.
+Whether you're navigating anxiety, relationship concerns, life transitions, trauma, or seeking deeper self-understanding, I am here to support you with empathy, authenticity, and compassion.

-I am currently pursuing my Master’s in Clinical Mental Health Counseling.
+I hold a Master’s degree in Clinical Mental Health Counseling.
 Before beginning my graduate studies, I worked as a Social Worker with children and families in the dependency system.
-That experience taught me the importance of compassion, advocacy, and the profound impact of early relationships and environments which continues to inform my work today.
+That experience taught me the importance of advocacy and the profound impact of early relationships and environments, which continues to inform my work today.

 Specializations: